xoimoi/xoimoi/README.md

 # Hey!👋

-💻 I'm a full-stack developer focused on back-end technologies, with more than two years of experience in PHP and Laravel.
+💻 I'm a full-stack developer focused on back-end technologies, with more than two years of experience in PHP, Laravel, Javascript and Vue.js.
 I'm also a big fan of Node.js, which I use for most of my projects.
+Recently I have fun making projects using the discord API with Dicord.Js.

 🎯 Goals: Write code or learn something new every day!